-Most of us have had nights when we can’t get a good night’s sleep and given the ongoing difficulties due to COVID-19 it’s possible that your sleep may be affected.
+Most of us have had nights when we can’t get a good night’s sleep.
 When you’re worried or stressed you might struggle to get to sleep, wake up in the night, or have nightmares.
 This is because the survival parts of your brain are more active and reluctant to switch off.
 This is helpful at times when you need to stay awake to keep yourself safe, but not when you’re exhausted!

 Sleep can be affected by other things as well, such as caffeine, alcohol or changes in daily routines.
 You might also find that you can’t stop thinking about a difficult experience you’ve had recently.
 If sleep disturbance is prolonged it can affect your physical and mental wellbeing, for example it can affect concentration and make us irritable.